Los Angeles Possession of a Controlled Substance Attorney

 Were you the victim of an unreasonable search or unlawful arrest?
 The state shouldn’t be allowed to rely on any evidence that was obtained in violation of your rights.
 Our experienced attorneys will immediately file a motion to suppress any tainted or illegal evidence.
 Without evidence to support its case, the state may be forced to offer a plea or drop the charges.

-Speak to a Los Angeles Possession of a Controlled Substance Attorney
+Speak to a Drug Crimes Attorney in Los Angeles

 Have you been arrested for possessing a controlled substance in Los Angeles?
 Contact The Rodriguez Law Group for immediate legal assistance.
 Drug crimes, including simple possession, can have devastating consequences that affect you for the rest of your life.
 Our attorneys are prepared to help you fight any criminal charges you face.
 Call our office to schedule your free consultation and learn more.